Skip to content

 docker compose up

-docker compose up brings PostgreSQL, the REST layer, and the Admin UI online together.
+docker compose up brings PostgreSQL and a kozou service — serving the Admin UI, MCP, and the in-house REST layer in-process — online together.
 Prefer to run the CLI on your host instead?
 See Installation.

 Source lives at github.com/kozou-dev/kozou.
 Published packages include kozou (CLI), @kozou/core, @kozou/introspect, @kozou/mcp, and @kozou/svelte-ui.